NREL/PhIRE/README.md

 - version : 20130218
 - variables: ua, va (for wind), and rsds (for solar)

-When super-resolving the ua and va the CCSM data should be formatted as : (None, None, None, [ua, va]).
-The CCSM rsds is the model's value for GHI and will need to be decomposed into DNI and DHI and shaped as : (None, None, None, [DNI, DHI]).
+When super-resolving the ua and va the CCSM data should be formatted the same way as the WIND Toolkit: (None, None, None, [ua, va]).
+The CCSM rsds is the model's value for GHI and will need to be decomposed into DNI and DHI and shaped as: (None, None, None, [DNI, DHI]).
 The script (implementation of of TAG and DISC models) to do this can be found in `data_processing/CCSM_GHI_processing.py`.

 ### Model Weights
 Model weights can be found in `models/`.
 The wind MR and HR models perform a 10x and 5x super-resolution respectively while both solar models perform a 5x super-resolution.
 Each model is designed to work on the distance scales they were trained on (100 to 10km or 10km to 2km/4km).
 If you wish to have a different amount of super-resolution you must train the models accordingly.